17twenty/aba/readme.txt

 func (r *Record) Write(w io.Writer)

 type Writer struct {
+    // OmitBatchTotals can be used for banks that don't summarise
+    // the credit/debit transactions
+    OmitBatchTotals bool
     // contains filtered or unexported fields
 }
     Writer implements buffering for an io.Writer object.
 If an error occurs